PoorPeer/LLM-Language-Games/README.md

 Eight games were developed and a ninth game "bad rules" was added as a control, to check if we could confirm the result from earlier studies that the prompt formulation impact the results the most.

+The Large Language Models used in the test suite were GPT-4, Claude Opus, Cohere R+, and Gemini Pro.

 3. Result